vibhorrrrr/VAJRA/README.md

 ## 📖 Overview

-**VAJRA** (Virtual Assistant for Justice, Rights, and Accountability) is an advanced AI-driven legal assistant designed to demystify the **Bharatiya Nyaya Sanhita (BNS)**.
+**VAJRA** (Virtual Assistant for Justice, Rights, and Accountability) is an advanced AI-driven legal assistant designed to demystify India's new criminal laws:
+*   **Bharatiya Nyaya Sanhita (BNS)**
+*   **Bharatiya Nagarik Suraksha Sanhita (BNSS)**
+*   **Bharatiya Sakshya Adhiniyam (BSA)**

 Whether you are a legal professional, a student, or a citizen seeking to understand your rights, VAJRA provides accurate, instant, and easy-to-understand legal information.

 VAJRA is available in two powerful formats:
 1.  **💻 CLI (Command Line Interface)**: For quick, distraction-free desktop access.